-A thick slab of pork shoulder is the type of meat that usually has to be cooked all day long to achieve the tender, fall-off-the-bones result.
-By using a convection oven you can speed up cooking time without destroying the results, and you receive the bonus of a healthier meal in the process.
-As the meat cooks in the convection oven excess fat will melt out flavoring the meat as it leaves.
-In less than four hours you can have a tender slab of pork shoulder that is healthier with some of the fat removed.
+A thick slab of pork shoulder is the type of meat that usually has to be cooked all day long to achieve the tender, fall-off-the-bone result.
+By using a convection oven, you can speed up the cooking process without destroying the results.
+Bonus: You get a healthier meal.

-Add 2 tsp. of vegetable oil to a small bowl.
+- Add 2 teaspoons of vegetable oil to a small bowl.

-Add 1 tsp. salt, ½ tsp. of garlic powder, ¼ tsp. of chipotle chili powder and ½ tsp. of dried oregano to the bowl and stir.
+- Add 1 teaspoon salt, ½ teaspoon of garlic powder, ¼ teaspoon of chipotle chili powder and ½ teaspoon of dried oregano to the bowl and stir.

-Cook the shoulder for 2 1/2 to three hours or until the meat has reached a tender consistency.
+- Cook the shoulder for 2 1/2 to 3 hours or until the meat has reached a tender consistency.